VladislavKippari/data-front-end/Data-app/README.md

 > Front end part for outputing data

 ## Build Setup
 Make sure you have installed Node.js
+Realtime data not working, because database is not being updated!!!
 Create account on Pusher https://pusher.com/ for using realtime data.
 In main.js fail declare Pusher code.

-Realtime data not working, because database is not being updated
 # Install dependencies
 npm install